-- The distillery offers a very good tour and the shop is pretty good too.
+- The distillery offers a very good tour that’s a good price considering they throw a couple of drams in, and the shop is pretty good too.

 - Jura has some beautiful sandy bays.
 Stunning in fact, and as the island is so quiet you can visit many of them in total peace.